Bananapoco/YTogether/README.md

 A web application that allows friends to watch YouTube videos together in sync, featuring real-time playback control and presence tracking.

 ## Key Features
-- **Real-time Playback Sync**: Leverages Firebase Realtime Database to synchronize play/pause states and seek positions across all participants
+- **Real-time Playback Sync**: Firebase Realtime Database used to synchronize play/pause states and seek positions across all participants
 - **Dynamic Presence System**: Implements a connection tracking system that shows active participants in real-time and handles automatic room cleanup when empty.
-- **Frictionless Room Management**: Unique 6-character room codes allow for instant "party" creation without requiring account registration or complex setup.
+- **Frictionless Room Management**: Unique 6-character room codes allow for instant "party" creation without requiring account registration
 - **YouTube API Integration**: Features a custom-built wrapper for the YouTube IFrame Player API that handles bi-directional state synchronization and local seek detection.
 - **Chat**: Talk about the video in the chat section!